GS4: Generalizable Sparse Splatting Semantic SLAM: Experiments

-\textbf{Metrics.} We use PSNR, Depth-L1~\cite{Zhu2022CVPR}, SSIM~\cite{1284395}, and LPIPS~\cite{zhang2018perceptual} to evaluate the reconstruction and rendering quality.
-We additionally report reconstruction metrics such as Accuracy, Completion, Completion Ratio ($<$7cm) and F1 ($<$7cm) in the supplemetary.
-For GS-based SLAM methods, we also show the number of Gaussians for each scene.
+\textbf{Evaluation Metrics.} We use PSNR, Depth-L1~\citep{Zhu2022CVPR}, SSIM~\citep{1284395}, and LPIPS~\citep{zhang2018perceptual} to evaluate the reconstruction and rendering quality.
+We additionally report reconstruction metrics such as Accuracy, Completion, Completion Ratio ($<$7cm) and F1 ($<$7cm) in the appendix.
+For GS-based SLAM methods, we also report the number of Gaussians.
 For semantic segmentation, we report the mean Intersection over Union (mIoU).
-To evaluate the accuracy of the camera pose, we adopt the average absolute trajectory error (ATE RMSE)~\cite{6385773}.
+To evaluate the accuracy of the camera pose, we adopt the average absolute trajectory error (ATE RMSE)~\citep{6385773}.

-\textbf{Baselines.} We compare our method to several state-of-the-art approaches, including NeRF-based SLAM methods such as NICE-SLAM~\cite{Zhu2022CVPR}, GO-SLAM~\cite{zhang2023goslam} and Point-SLAM~\cite{Sandström2023ICCV}, as well as 3D Gaussian-based SLAM methods like SplaTAM~\cite{keetha2024splatam}, RTG-SLAM~\cite{peng2024rtgslam}, GS-ICP SLAM~\cite{ha2024rgbdgsicpslam}, and Semantic 3D Gaussian-based SLAM such as SGS SLAM~\cite{li2024sgs} and OVO-Gaussian-SLAM~\cite{martins2024ovo}.
-SGS-SLAM and OVO-Gaussian-SLAM are the only semantic SLAM methods available for comparison since the code is not available for other semantic SLAM approaches.
-Note that SGS-SLAM~\cite{li2024sgs} and DNS-SLAM~\cite{li2023dnsslamdenseneural} employ test-time optimization using ground truth semantic labels on the testing set.
-And SGS-SLAM has been shown to outperform all other existing semantic SLAM methods~\cite{zhu2024sni, li2023dnsslamdenseneural}.
-To ensure a fair comparison and simulating SLAM applications in real-world scenarios where ground truth semantic labels are unavailable, we trained a 2D segmentation model using a Swin backbone~\cite{liu2021Swin} with Mask2Former~\cite{cheng2021mask2former} on ScanNet, following the same training strategy as our model, and used predicted semantic labels to supervise SGS-SLAM.
+\textbf{Baselines.} We compare our method against several state-of-the-art approaches: NeRF-based SLAM methods, including NICE-SLAM~\citep{Zhu2022CVPR}, GO-SLAM~\citep{zhang2023goslam}, and Point-SLAM~\citep{Sandström2023ICCV}; 3D Gaussian-based SLAM methods such as SplaTAM~\citep{keetha2024splatam}, RTG-SLAM~\citep{peng2024rtgslam}, and GS-ICP SLAM~\citep{ha2024rgbdgsicpslam}; and semantic 3D Gaussian-based SLAM methods, including SGS-SLAM~\citep{li2024sgs}, GS$^3$LAM~\citep{li2024gs3lam} and OVO-Gaussian-SLAM~\citep{martins2024ovo}.
+SGS-SLAM, GS$^3$LAM and OVO-Gaussian-SLAM are the only semantic SLAM methods available for comparison since the code is not available for other semantic SLAM approaches.
+Note that SGS-SLAM~\citep{li2024sgs} and GS$^3$LAM~\citep{li2024gs3lam} employ test-time optimization using ground truth semantic labels on the test set.
+SGS-SLAM and GS$^3$LAM have been shown to outperform all other existing semantic SLAM methods~\citep{zhu2024sni, li2023dnsslamdenseneural}.
+To ensure a fair comparison and simulating SLAM applications in real-world scenarios where ground truth semantic labels are unavailable, we trained a 2D segmentation model using a Swin backbone~\citep{liu2021Swin} with Mask2Former~\citep{cheng2021mask2former} on ScanNet and ScanNet++, following the same training strategy as our model, and used predicted semantic labels to supervise SGS-SLAM nad GS$^3$LAM.